sourcetoad/Logger/README.md

     }

     /**
-     * Collection of accesses of this model
+     * Collection of access logs of this model
      *
      * @return LoggerMorphMany<AuditModel>
      */